morikeli/persona/README.md

 ## Users instructions
-You can access the website on this [link](https://streamlit) and create an avatar today!
+You can access the website on this [link](https://persona-avatar.streamlit.app) and create an avatar today!

+Oh!
+Don't forget to star the repo 😉